Max Talmey: Universal language: Esperanto and Gloro

 Only two people can speak Gloro.
 One of them is a physician in Scranton, Pennsylvania, and the other is its inventor, Dr. Max Talmey of New York.
 Despite this paucity of users, Gloro need not be taken too lightly.
 It ranks importantly among synthetic tongues and is touted by its few by fervent champions as the language the combines the best features of all others.

-Time described Gloro in 1937 and print an excerpt in it: "Questa es nula konference por formacar alianci, por dividar la preduri di milito, por repartar landi, por traktar homa enti, velut se li esud la gaji in un ludo di hazardo.
+Time described Gloro in 1937 and printed an excerpt in it: "Questa es nula konference por formacar alianci, por dividar la preduri di milito, por repartar landi, por traktar homa enti, velut se li esud la gaji in un ludo di hazardo.
 Nia skopo, sub fortunoza auspicii, es sikurigar la continuations dil prospero di paco."
 Its description reads: "In Gloro there are 18 suffix forms to denote different parts of speech, verb tenses, case endings.
 There are no other rules of grammar.
 It looks and sounds even more like a hodge-podge of Latin, Italian and Spanish than that more famed lingua franca, Esperanto, which it considerably resembles.
 Its roots were chosen with great care, however, from various languages, especially English."

 Talmey died in 1941 in New York.